Turquoise at a Glance

 - ✦Truth and communication — opens the Throat Chakra for honest, heartfelt expression

-- ✦Friendship and unity — in many cultures, exchanging Turquoise symbolizes trust and enduring bonds
+- ✦Friendship and unity — in many cultures, exchanging Turquoise symbolizes trust and lasting bonds

 Folklore & Legends

-In Navajo tradition, Turquoise was created when the sky goddess Estsanatlehi cried tears of joy that fell to earth and became stone.
+In Navajo tradition, Turquoise was created when the sky goddess Estsanatlehi cried tears of joy that fell to earth and turned to stone.
 Apache warriors believed that attaching Turquoise to their weapons improved their aim and bravery.
-In ancient Persian folklore, Turquoise was said to pale when danger or illness approached its wearer — this belief was so widespread that Turquoise was used as a "health monitor" throughout the Middle East and Central Asia.
-Tibetan Buddhists consider Turquoise a sacred stone of spiritual ascendancy and use it in malas, ritual objects, and temple decorations.
-In Mexican folklore, it was believed that the gods drank from Turquoise vessels.
+In ancient Persian folklore, Turquoise was said to pale when danger or illness approached its wearer — this belief was so widespread that people used it as a "health monitor" throughout the Middle East and Central Asia.
+Tibetan Buddhists consider Turquoise sacred and use it in malas, ritual objects, and temple decorations.
+In Mexican folklore, the gods drank from Turquoise vessels.

 Geological Profile